-Granadino is the Chief Operating Officer and drives the business vision and leads to the development of market strategy and growth.
-He has over 27 years of Silicon Valley experience as a businessman, entrepreneur, information technologist, industrial designer, and multi-US patented inventor at both entrepreneurial and corporate firms, such as Symantec, Fortinet, Toshiba, Boingo, and EarthLink.
-He earned his B.A. from the University of California, Berkeley with post-graduate work at the Wharton School and Haas School of Business.
+Granadino is the Chief Operating Officer driving the company's technology and business vision, market strategies, and growth perspectives.
+He has over 27 years of Silicon Valley experience as a businessman, entrepreneur, information technologist, industrial designer, and multi-US patented inventor.
+He has held executive leadership roles at companies such as Symantec (now Broadcom and NortonLifeLock), Fortinet, Toshiba, Boingo, and EarthLink.
+Granadino earned his BA from the University of California, Berkeley, with post-graduate studies at The Wharton School and Haas School of Business.

 Kaczer is the Chief Technology Officer and leads InteliGlas’ smart building platform architecture, hardware design, and software development.
-He has over 25 years of experience in software engineering, remote monitoring/control, SCADA systems, cloud computing, and artificial intelligence.
-His environmental software platform was awarded "Top of Field" in McGraw Hill’s Engineering News Record for its innovative remote monitoring & control technology deployed in over 600 remote US and international sites for the solid waste industry.
-Kaczer is an alumnus of the University of California, Los Angeles studying biochemistry.
+He has spent the past 25 years designing software, remote monitoring & control platforms, SCADA systems, cloud computing virtualization and big data, and artificial intelligence platforms.
+His environmental software platform was awarded "Top of Field" in McGraw-Hill’s Engineering News-Record, for his innovative remote monitoring & control technology deployed in over 600 remote US and international sites for the solid waste industry.
+Kaczer is an alumnus of the University of California, Los Angeles, where he studied biochemistry and bioinformatics.

-The company’s development of its trade secret system RipleyAI™ – a commercial real estate artificial intelligence – achieved a milestone in the fall of 2019, with robust electrical power savings in the upper 30-percent level within the live commercial office environment.
-It is important because, buildings consume 73% of the US electrical energy and produce 38% of the US carbon footprint, according to the US Department of Energy.
+The company’s development of its trade secret AI system, named RipleyAI™, achieved a new milestone in the winter of 2020, with robust electrical power savings of over 40% within the live commercial office building environment.
+This is particularly important because, office buildings reportedly consume 73% of the US electrical energy and produce over 38% of the US carbon footprint, according to the US Department of Energy.

-Backed by early investment, funding led by commercial real estate insiders and building owners is fueling the company’s growth.
-InteliGlas Corporation has seen its revenues rapidly rise since its commercial launch in July 2019.
+Backed by early stage investment, funding has been obtained primarily from commercial real estate insiders.
+InteliGlas has seen its growth rise rapidly since its commercial launch in July 2019.